haidara02/homelab/README.md

 4. Navigate to Storage > Shared Folders.
 Click the Create (+) button to add a new shared folder and customize the folder settings according to your preferences.

-Once that's done you can now share that folder using the following protocols
+Once the shared folder is created, you can now make it accessible over the network using one or more of the following protocols, depending on your environment and use case:

+- NFS – Ideal for Linux-based systems and hypervisors like Proxmox.

+- SMB (CIFS) – Commonly used for Windows-based file sharing.

 **NFS**

 1. Go to Services > NFS > Settings and enable the service.
 Then, under Services > NFS > Shares, click Create (+).

-NFS options configuration:
+2. NFS options configuration:

 - Client: Specify an IP address or subnet allowed to access the share (e.g., 192.168.1.0/24).
 I used my Proxmox IP as the drive will be mounted from there.